DanielCreggOrganization/w10-lab-ai-cicd-eoinocathasaigh/README.md

 ### Step 3: Update the Workflow

-1. Open `.github/workflows/python-app.yml`.
+1. Ask Copilot to:

-2.  **Agent Shortcut:** You can also highlight the file content and ask Copilot Edits: *"Add a step to the build job that prints the Flask version"*.
+> Add a step to the build job that prints the Flask version

-3. Alternatively, paste the command manually:
-    ```yaml
-    - name: Check Flask Version
-      run: <PASTE_YOUR_COMMAND_HERE>
-    ```
-4. Commit and push.
+2. Commit and push.
-5. Watch the Action run on GitHub.
+3. Watch the Action run on GitHub.
 Expand the "Check Flask Version" step in the logs to see if it worked.

 -----